High-flying luxury: battle for Asia's jet-set is hotting up

 Other Asian airlines are also eyeing the premium market.

-The likes of Malaysia Airlines and Thai Airways have introduced A380s and are making a pitch for the wealthier traveler, although they are hampered by less extensive networks.
+The likes of Malaysia Airlines and Thai Airways have introduced A380s and are making a pitch for the wealthier traveller, although they are hampered by less extensive networks.

 Malaysia Airlines began serving caviar and lobster to first-class passengers on some routes last year, and has introduced first-class travel on its services from Kuala Lumpur to Hong Kong and Paris.